Vedmax/max_tsp/README.md

 # max_tsp

-This code solve MAX_TSP problem and count precision of algorithm relatively the solution by TSP solver - Concorde
+This code solves the MAX TSP problem and counts precision of algorithm relatively the solution by TSP solver - Concorde

 ## How to run:
 1) Run graph_generator.py with settings of your Concorde folder.